Mount Parnassus: As metaphor

+Recreational use

 National Park

 The National Park of Parnassus was founded in 1938.
 The idea behind the park was to preserve the natural habitat, for which it was necessary to govern the disposition of its natural resources.
 However, the park did not include all the terrain considered to be in the range.
 The highest peaks were omitted.

 Within a few years the park aspect of the land became dormant as Greece turned its attention toward ending the German occupation, and then after World War II, settling the Greek Civil War.
 Parnassus was in a unique position to serve as a center for resistance, as it had for the Greek war of independence.
 Battles were fought in the valleys surrounding the range.

-When the wars were over and the region went back to being an active park the new science of ecology brought changes to the park administration.
+When the wars were over and the region went back to being an active park, the new science of ecology brought changes to the park administration.
 Species were inventoried, endemic and endangered ones were identified, and the concept of a protected area was established.
 Parnassus National Park became a protected area for birds under the "Birds Directive."
 Subsequently, it acquired other protections under other laws as required by the EU.
-After 2000 it became Oros Parnassos, "Mount Parnassus," Natura 2000 protected area ID GR2410002.
+After 2000, it became Oros Parnassos, "Mount Parnassus," Natura 2000 protected area ID GR2410002.
 The two are not exactly identical.
 The national park is about 150 km2.
 The Natura 2000 area is about 344 km2, bringing the terrain not covered by the park under protection..

 Among the endemic flora species under protection are the Cephalonian fir tree and the Parnassian peony (Paeonia parnassica).
 In the Park are to be found birds of prey, wolves, boars, badgers, and weasels.

 Parnassos Ski Resort

 The slopes of Mount Parnassus are composed of two ski sections, Kellaria and Fterolakka, which together make up the largest ski center in Greece.
 A smaller ski center (only two drag lifts) called Gerontovrahos is across a ridge from Kellaria.
 Parnassus is mined for its abundant supply of bauxite which is converted to aluminium oxide and then to aluminium.

 The construction of the ski resort started in 1975 and was completed in 1976, when the first two drag lifts operated in Fterolaka.
 In 1981 the construction of a new ski area was completed in Kelaria, while in winter season 1987–1988 the chair lift Hermes started operating and connected the two ski areas.
-Both ski resorts continued expanding and in 1993 the first high-speed quad in Greece was installed, named Hercules.
-In 2014–2015 two new hybrid lifts were installed along with a new eight-seater, replacing the old infrastructure.
+Both ski resorts continued expanding, and in 1993, the first high-speed quad in Greece was installed, named Hercules.
+In 2014–2015, two new hybrid lifts were installed along with a new eight-seater, replacing the old infrastructure.

-Today the Ski Center operates with 16 lifts, two hybrid ski lifts which combine an eight-seater Cabin and a six-seater chair, an eight-seater Cabin, a 4-seater chair lift, a 2-seater chair lift, 6 drag lifts and four baby lifts.
-The ski center boasts 25 marked ski runs and about 15 ski routes of 36 km total length while the longest run is 4 km.
+Today, the Ski Center operates with 16 lifts, two hybrid ski lifts that combine an eight-seater Cabin and a six-seater chair, an eight-seater Cabin, a 4-seater chair lift, a 2-seater chair lift, six drag lifts, and four baby lifts.
+The ski center boasts 25 marked ski runs and about 15 ski routes of 36 km total length, while the longest run is 4 km.